 A selection of the images you see here were exhibited at the Griffin Museum of Photography, as part of Atelier 24, in September, 2016 as well as at the Providence Center for Photographic Arts in December, 2016.

 In the summer, I’m fortunate to live in the historic district of Brewster, on the bay side of Cape Cod.
 There’s a small beach at the end of our street, perfect for an early morning swim, a kayak trip at high tide or a two to three mile walk on the flats at low tide.
 And if you happen to bring a camera, there’s something different to record every day, if not every hour.
-All the photos here (except for one, the eighth from the top) were shot from the same small beach during July and August, 2018.
+All the photos here were taken from that one small beach in the summers of 2018 and 2019.

 It’s rare these days that we actually know the people who grow our food.
 But whenever possible, I try and buy my produce from local farmers.
 This summer I’ve been buying fresh vegetables from Halcyon Farm in Brewster.
 Proprietor Lucas Dinwiddie, for whom organic farming and connecting people to the food they eat is a mission more than a job, grows and harvests salad greens, beans, pea shoots, radishes, chard and other summer vegetables.
 He’s been kind enough to invite me to share in his journey as he expands Halcyon Farm into a bed and breakfast and explores other ways to bring locally grown food to a community that cares about farming, healthy eating and protecting the land.
 The images here are merely the beginning of a new project.

 Unloading for market

 Off to market